diegopereiraeng/kubernetes-snapshot-extension/README.md

   # Dashboard name suffix
   dashboardNameSuffix: "SUMMARY"

-  # Time in seconds between the checks if the default dashboard exists
+  # Time in seconds between the checks if the default dashboard needs to be recreated
   dashboardCheckInterval: "600"